Fillmore Counterbalance: History

-MSRy announced their plan to continue the electric streetcar line from Broadway to Union via funicular in May 1895.
+MSRy announced their plan to continue the electric streetcar line from Broadway to Union via cable-haulage in May 1895.
 The Counterbalance line was tested with two cars on August 5 of that year, and called "a perfect success from the start".
 Soon after MSRy inaugurated service, hooks were added to the streetcars operating the Fillmore & 16th Street line so they could take advantage of the Counterbalance all the way to the end of the line at Bay Street.
 When MSRy was reorganized to incorporate several private rivals as the United Railroads of San Francisco (URR) in 1902, the line was split so that Counterbalance cars exclusively worked north of Broadway, and regular streetcars operated south of there.

 Consultant Bion J. Arnold had recommended in April 1912 that a tunnel underneath Fillmore should be built to serve the increased passenger demands resulting from the 1915 Panama–Pacific International Exposition and at about the same time the City Attorney concluded that a new Fillmore Street Tunnel would not violate the existing franchise granted to MSRy/URR.
 However, the tunnel was delayed and cancelled in September 1913; instead, URR rebuilt fourteen of the Fillmore Hill dinkies and operated them in two-car trainsets to improve capacity over the route; the original open bodies were enclosed, air brakes were added, and multiple unit controls were installed.
 The system was upgraded for two-car operation by installing a heavier cable and redesigned grip.
 Maximum throughput was increased from 6,000 to 8,000 passengers per hour.

 The Counterbalance was shut down after its last day of operation on April 5, 1941, prior to the Muni takeover of MSRy in 1944; Muni converted the streetcar route to trolleybus service in 1949 as the 22 Fillmore line, which continues to this day.